silverbulletmd/silverbullet/docs/SilverBullet.md

 ]]}
 _(The template generating the feature bullet items can be found in [[^Library/Website Templates]])_

-Neat huh?
 A few more use cases.

 ## Active pages
 Let’s say you want to have a list of your 5 modified pages.
 We can do that: